-Revisit: Further offline study needed for the case of local dual tree, and if this also requires fixing the VTM.
+Further offline study was performed for the case of local dual tree, and it was confirmed that this also requires fixing the VTM.
+The software patch is also included in R0437 (does not change CTC, only when one side is palette).